Noemiegrau/weather-dashboard/README.md

 * [Link URL to GitHub Repository](#link-URL-to-GitHub-repository)

 ## **_Description of the project_**
 This project is a weather dashboard application.
+The user can look for different cities and their corresponding 5-day forecast weather.

 ## **_Technologies used_**
 Project is created using: